-Privacy Notice Statement: Consultation Process for Canadians on the Environmental Assessment of Trade Negotiations
+Privacy Notice Statement: Consultation Process for Canadians on the Impact Assessments of Trade Negotiations

 Global Affairs Canada is committed to protecting the privacy rights of individuals and safeguarding the personal information under its control in accordance with the provisions of the Privacy Act.

 “Personal information” is defined as any information, in any form, about an identifiable individual, including details of an individual’s personal experiences, opinions or views.
 Please refer to section 3 of the Privacy Act for further details regarding personal information.